owebster/ms4-oWine/README.md

 All buttons and links have been accounted for and directs to the right source

 ## Deployment:
 During this project, I made sure that I spent some of my time focusing on how to properly manage and deploy my project.
-I used my own IDE (VSCode), Github's desktop app and the IDE's (VS Code) terminal to create branches, test and deploy my code.
+I used the GitPod IDE, Github's desktop app and the IDE's terminal to create branches, test and deploy my code.
 I primarily did my work in my testing branch as I knew that I would commit to my main branch closer to the time I made my site public.
 Within the IDE:

 I used the built in terminal to get git status, git add, git commits and git push Within Github's desktop app: